 Well, surprise surprise.
 Type in “4K VR headsets” in Google, and this headset pops up (or my site in which case I’ve succeeded with SEO).

-Even though I am criticizing the display at bit, it’s a actually a solid VR headset with surprisingly high level of comfort in wearing.
+Even though I am criticizing the display a bit, it’s actually a solid VR headset with a surprisingly high level of comfort in wearing.
 The software part of it is a bit funny (read more at my full Pimax 4K VR review), but all in all, it holds its own pretty well considering what company giants are trying to sandwich it.

 I wouldn’t recommend it for gaming as such, but it’s a darn good movie viewer and gives you a lot more clarity compared to Oculus Rift CV1 or HTC Vive.